Trader: Compare Ripple (XRP) to PayPal, Not Bitcoin

 Does XRP Belong To The Future With Bitcoin?

-An XRP tip bot developer, Wietse Wind, has the answer:
+An XRP tip bot developer, Wietse Wind,

 “I was working for a long time on XRPL related things and libs long before funding were something I dared to think about.
 Because its fun, and I believe it to be part of the future.”